exsstas/StyleTransfer-in-TD/README.md

 2. Choose content image in `input` TOP
 3. Choose style image in `style1` TOP
 4. Press `Run Style Transfer` in UI
 5. Wait.
-TouchDesigner wouldn't respond for some seconds or minutes (depend on your GPU and resolutions of the images).
+TouchDesigner wouldn't respond for some seconds or minutes (depends on your GPU and resolutions of the images).
-6. Result will be in `result` TOP, linked to a file in /output/ folder.
+6. Result will be in `result` TOP, linked to a file in the `/output` folder.
 Log with some info is in `log` DAT - save it somewhere, if needed.
 7. Experiment with settings
 8. Experiment with the code in `/StyleTransfer/local/modules/main` DAT
 9. If something isn't working - first check errors in Textport